alantoa/universal-tooltip/README.md

 import { Text, View, Pressable, Platform } from "react-native";
 const TriggerView = Platform.OS === "web" ?
 View : Pressable;

-// this is because each platform has different behavior, ofc you can replace components yourself. const [open, setOpen] = useState(false);
+// This is because each platform has different behaviors, but you can replace the components yourself, of course. const [open, setOpen] = useState(false);

 <Tooltip.Root
-  // on web: I want to be triggered automatically with the mouse.
+  // On web, I would like to be triggered automatically with the mouse.
   {...Platform.select({
     web: {},
     default: {